sangeunaan/SpreadSheet/FormulaEvaluator/README.md

 # Overview of the Spreadsheet functionality

 The Spreadsheet program is currently capable of calculating the summation, subtraction, multiplication, and division of an expression written in string datatype.
-Future extensions are ...
+Future extensions will be the form of the spreadsheet

 # Time Expenditures:

-    1. Assignment One:   Predicted Hours:          10        Actual Hours:       20
+    1. Assignment One:   Predicted Hours:          10        Actual Hours:       30

 # Comments to Evaluators:

 Have some problem on exception handlings.

-# Assignment Specific Topics
-Any additional feedback or write up required by the assignment.

-Leave a space for a new paragraph.

-Make sure you spell check your file (did you install the VS spell checker?) and use your best writing ability.
+It works well in debugger but gradescope can't read it.
+Have some complication on dealing with parenthesis

 # Consulted Peers:

-List any peers (or other people) in the class (or outside for that matter) that you talked with about the project for more than one minute.
+Donggeon Kim
+Dakyung Kang

 # References:

-    1. Title of page - URL
-    2. Title of page - URL
-    3. Title of page - URL
+    1. Exception-handling statements - throw, try-catch, try-finally, and try-catch-finally - https://learn.microsoft.com/ko-kr/dotnet/csharp/language-reference/statements/exception-handling-statements
+    2. C# Program to Demonstrate DivideByZero Exception - https://www.sanfoundry.com/csharp-program-divide-by-zero-exception/